c-mueller/faas-migration-go/README.md

+# This repository has moved

+The repository was moved to [here](https://github.com/iaas-splab/faas-migration-go) the main repository can be located [here](https://github.com/iaas-splab/faas-migration)

 # Practical Aspects of FaaS Applications' Migration - Go implementation

 This repository contains all Go based implementations described in my Bachelor Thesis.
 These being the implementations for AWS Lambda and IBM Cloud Functions of the ToDo API use case.